-As I approached the end of my first pregnancy in spring 2012, I cannot tell you how many women said to me “Don’t worry, you won’t remember being in labor or the pain once they put that precious baby in your arms”.
-Even then, I felt like they we’re completely full of it.
-My experience was so different, because I honestly remember it all.
+As I approached the end of my first pregnancy in the spring of 2012, I cannot tell you how many women said to me, “Don’t worry, you won’t remember being in labor or the pain once they put that precious baby in your arms.”
+Even then, I felt like they were completely full of it.
+My birth story?
+I remember it all.

-I remember silently having the most painful contractions while having dinner with my in-laws at Square Burger in downtown McKinney (I had the high society burger and sweet potato fries, which I highly recommend to this very day) and wanting to be sure I was really having contractions before I announced that it was time.
-I remember coming home, taking a shower and blowing out my hair.
-Then changing into my new black pajama set, baby blue robe and slippers because I knew, even though I wanted to labor at home for a while longer… that this was the real deal.
+My birth story begins with me silently having the most painful contractions while having dinner with my in-laws at Square Burger in downtown McKinney (I had the high society burger and sweet potato fries, which I highly recommend).
+But I wanted to be sure I was really having contractions before I announced that it was time.
+I remember coming home, showering, and blowing out my hair.
+Then I changed into my new black pajama set, baby blue robe, and slippers because even though I wanted to labor at home for a while longer, I knew this was the real deal.
 I even put my lucky pearl earrings on.
 I was ready.

-I remember being annoyed when they said I had to have IV fluids even if I was going to attempt a drug free labor.
-I remember waiting on my mom to arrive before discussing an epidural with anyone.
+I remember being annoyed when they said I had to have IV fluids even if I was going to attempt a drug-free labor.
+In my birth story, I remember waiting for my mom to arrive before discussing an epidural with anyone.
 I remember feeling like it took her an eternity to get there.
-I remember crying tears of joy when she burst into the delivery room saying “are we having this baby or what?!” and hugging her neck tight, inhaling her perfume as she comforted me, her baby, as I was becoming a mother myself.
+I remember crying tears of joy when she burst into the delivery room, saying, “Are we having this baby or what?” and hugging her neck tight, inhaling her perfume as she comforted me, her baby, as I was becoming a mother myself.
 This is love.
-I remember confessing to Derek that I wanted the epidural, that I had never felt pain like this.
-That I was almost ashamed I couldn’t cope with the contractions how I’d hoped and him saying how proud he was of me, my courage, and that he didn’t want to see me in pain as he called for a nurse.
-I remember how he held my hands and kissed my forehead as the anesthesiologist gave me the epidural and him saying, “You’re amazing, I still think you are super woman”.
-I looked deep into his eyes knowing, this is love.
-I remember the rush of relief, in my right side but still the feeling of pressure in my left and the nurse telling me to lie on my side for the epidural to spread.
-I remember it didn’t.
+I remember confessing to Derek that I wanted the epidural and that I had never felt pain like this.

-I remember as the night seemed to grow quiet, Derek and my mom both sleeping in the delivery room on a tiny couch and arm chair with only the flicker of the monitors to illuminate the room.
-I remember praying to God for a safe delivery, a healthy baby, asking for forgiveness and confessing my love for Jesus and asking that if anything were to happen to me that I be joined with my family in Heaven.
-Promising Him to raise my son to have a servant’s heart.
-I was scared, but I was comforted in that I knew God, he knew me, and that I could relinquish my fears to him.
+My birth story includes Derek and my mom both sleeping in the delivery room on a tiny couch and armchair with only the flicker of the monitors to illuminate the room.
+Praying to God for a safe delivery and a healthy baby, I asked for forgiveness and confessed my love for Jesus.
+I asked that if anything happened to me, I join my family in heaven.
+I promised to raise my son to have a servant’s heart, and while I was scared, I was comforted in knowing God.
+He knew me, and I could relinquish my fears to him.
 This is love.

-I remember reaching down to touch Emerson, flooded with joy and love as Derek cut the umbilical cord and they cleaned up our baby as he let out his first cry.
-I remember the nurse putting my son on my chest and praising God for this miraculous being.
+I remember touching Emerson, flooded with joy and love as Derek cut the umbilical cord.
+The nurse put my son on my chest, and I praised God for this miraculous being.
 I remember crying, my mom taking pictures, kisses from Derek, hugging my doctor, more crying.
-I remember the pride in Derek’s smile, the excitement in his eyes.
-I remember the feeling of this baby’s brand new skin on mine and how overwhelmingly in love I was at the very first sight of him.
-I remember watching my husband holding our son to his chest, vowing to love and protect him for always and thinking… now THIS is love.
+There was pride in Derek’s smile and the excitement in his eyes.
+I remember the feeling of this baby’s brand-new skin on mine and how overwhelmingly in love I was at the first sight of him.
+My husband held our son to his chest, vowing to love and protect him for always.
+I thought … now THIS is love.